huggingface/blog/fhe-endpoints.md

 ### Limits

-One can remark however that keys are stored in the RAM of the Endpoint, which is not convenient for a production environment: at each restart, the keys are lost and need to be re-sent; Plus, when you have several machines to handle huge traffic, this RAM is not shared between the machines.
-Finally, the fact that the available CPU machines only provide 8 vCPUs at most for Endpoints which could be a limit for high-load applications -- hopefully, this disadvantage will be removed if more powerful CPU machines are available as Endpoints.
+One can remark, however, that keys are stored in the RAM of the Endpoint, which is not convenient for a production environment: at each restart, the keys are lost and need to be re-sent.
+Plus, when you have several machines to handle massive traffic, this RAM is not shared between the machines.
+Finally, the available CPU machines only provide eight vCPUs at most for endpoints, which could be a limit for high-load applications.

 ## Preparing your pre-compiled model